Timsort: Formal verification

 The Java implementation was corrected by increasing the size of the preallocated stack based on an updated worst-case analysis.
 The article also showed by formal methods how to establish the intended invariant by checking that the four topmost runs in the stack satisfy the two rules above.
-This approach was adopted by Python and Android.
+This approach was initially adopted by Python until it switched to Powersort in 2022 with the release of Python 3.11.